Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Model heat engine and thermodynamic trajectories

-Upon making any move $s_{t} \to s_{t+1}$ we record the resulting changes of work, $\Delta W_{s_{t}s_{t+1}}$, and heat input from the hot reservoir, $\Delta Q^{\rm in}_{s_{t} s_{t+1}} = \Delta Q_{s_{t}s_{t+1}} H(\Delta Q_{s_{t}s_{t+1}} \delta_{T_{\rm f}, T_{\rm h}})$; these are listed in Table 1.
-Here $H(\cdot)$ is the Heaviside function, equal to 1 for positive values of $\Delta Q_{s_{t}s_{t+1}}$ and 0 otherwise, and $T_{\rm f}$ is the temperature of the system following the move. $\delta_{\alpha, \beta}$ is the Kronecker delta symbol, equal to 1 if $\alpha=\beta$ and 0 otherwise.
-We define the thermodynamic efficiency of a $K$-step trajectory as \beq \eta_K \equiv \frac{\sum_{t=0}^{K-1} \Delta W_{s_t s_{t+1}}}{\sum_{t=0}^{K-1} \Delta Q^{\text{in}}_{s_{t} s_{t+1}}}. \eeq The thermal efficiency, a path-extensive quantity, is used as a means of choosing between trajectories, and the networks that generate them, during our evolutionary learning procedure.
+The thermal efficiency, a path-extensive quantity, is used as a means of ranking trajectories, and the networks that generate them, during our evolutionary learning procedure.
 The neural network selects processes deterministically based on observations, therefore once a trajectory produces a single cycle, that cycle will repeat until the maximum number of trajectory steps have occurred.
 For this reason, the maximum value $\eta = \max_K \eta_K$ for all $K$ points along a long trajectory is sufficient to identify efficient thermodynamic cycles.
+We could terminate a trajectory after it produces a single cycle, however we chose this way for consistency with the gradient-based reinforcement learning method used where we do require multiple cycles.